 Dr. Matergia grew up in small-town Pennsylvania.
 He completed his medical education at Harvard Medical School and trained here at Saint Joseph Hospital.
 As a family doctor, he is passionate about full scope patient care, resident education, and the design of healthcare delivery systems in resource-poor settings.

 Together with his wife, Denna, Michael co-founded a non-profit dedicated to providing innovative health and education programs in the rural Eastern Himalayas.
-Currently he is focused on implementing a CHW-led school health program and developing a community-based care system for child mental health.
+He continues to travel frequently to India where he is currently focused on implementing a CHW-led school health program and evaluating and scaling a community-based care system for child mental health.

-Michael is currently a fellow in Global Health and he splits his time between the Center for Global Health at the University of Colorado and Saint Joseph Hospital where he continues to see patients and teach residents.
-Outside of work, Michael enjoys playing soccer, skiing, and hanging out with friends and family.
+Michael splits his time between the Center for Global Health at the University of Colorado and Saint Joseph Hospital where he continues to see patients and teach residents.
+Outside of work, Michael enjoys skiing, cooking, reading, and hanging out with friends and family.